 Obergefell follows the Court's decision handed down in United States

-which eliminated the distinctions between same-sex and opposite-sex legally
+eliminated the distinctions between same-sex and opposite-sex legally

 fundamentally alter the way immigration policy is administered, which